cryptNG/chainspeak/readme.md

 - “Roll a d20 for my on-chain RPG quest.”
 - "Let me play a game."

-Behind the scenes, ChainSpeak manages your wallet interactions (through delegated “sub-wallets”), signs transactions, and calls smart contracts on your behalf.
+Behind the scenes, DeepThought manages your wallet interactions (through delegated “sub-wallets”), signs transactions, and calls smart contracts on your behalf.
 In other words: you talk, and we handle all the blockchain complexity.

 ---